holgerteichgraeber/TimeSeriesClustering.jl/README.md

 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE)
 [![Build Status](https://travis-ci.com/holgerteichgraeber/ClustForOpt.jl.svg?token=HRFemjSxM1NBCsbHGNDG&branch=master)](https://travis-ci.com/holgerteichgraeber/ClustForOpt.jl)

 ClustForOpt is a [julia](www.juliaopt.com) implementation of clustering methods for finding representative periods for the optimization of energy systems.
-The package furthermore provides a multi-node capacity expansion model.
+The package can be used in conjunction with the multi-node capacity expansion model [CapacityExpansion](https://github.com/YoungFaithful/CapacityExpansion.jl).

 The package has two main purposes: 1) Provide a simple process of clustering time-series input data, with clustered data output in a generalized type system 2) provide an interface between clustered data and optimization problem.